 Executive Master Media Innovation

 Every day, people in the commercial media industry aim to design creative and original media products that are profitable, technologically refined, and that engage their audiences in completely new ways.
 This means that media products are much more than just creative ideas.
-They are the result of a collective effort in which knowledge about ICT and programming, media theory, communication studies, marketing and business is linked together.
+They are the result of a collective effort in which knowledge about IT and programming, media theory, communication studies, marketing and business is linked together.

-The executive Master Media Innovation is an international programme with lecturers from across academic and commercial communities in the field of digital media.
+The Executive Master Media Innovation is an international programme with lecturers from across academic and commercial communities in the field of digital media.
 The programme has a unique, multidisciplinary approach.
 It will train you to acquire analytical skills and teach you to look beyond the surface of digital media and distinguish crucial digital processes.
 Furthermore, it will teach you to transform analytical insights into the building blocks by means of which you can design tomorrow’s media products.

 The programme covers 12 months and it comprises

-- Four themes (44 ECTS):
+- Four themes (44 ECTS credits):

-- Media theory
+- Media Theory

-The Media theory module introduces you to the field of (contemporary) Media Studies and Media Theory.
+The Media Theory module introduces you to the field of (contemporary) Media Studies and Media Theory.
 Media Studies is defined as an academic interdisciplinary field of study that deals with the content, history and effects of various media.
 In order to reflect this interdisciplinary nature, the module will introduce several theoretical angles and subjects including, but not limited to, transmedia, semiotics, remediation theory and narratology.

-- Business models
+- Business Models

-- Media technology
+- Media Technology

-- Research and communication studies
+- Research and Communication Studies

-- Industry case (3 ECTS)
+- Industry case (3 ECTS credits)

-- Final graduation project (13 ECTS)
+- Final graduation project (13 ECTS credits)

-Since the aim of the programme is to use theoretical insights as the initial blueprint for the creation of media products, a fairly large amount of credits (13 ECTS) is reserved for your final assessment.
+Since the aim of the programme is to use theoretical insights as the initial blueprint for the creation of media products, a fairly large amount of credits (13 ECTS credits) is reserved for your final assessment.
 The aim of the final assessment is the development and creation of a mock-up of an innovative media concept.
-You have to show that there is a market for their concept, therefore you carry out an in-depth market analysis, and you have to explain the business model behind it.
+You have to show that there is a market for the concept, therefore you carry out an in-depth market analysis, and you have to explain the business model behind it.
 Writing a thesis is part of the graduation process as well.
 The thesis will focus on a specific aspect of the concept.

 The guiding principle of this programme is that successful media innovations are often not brand new, but rather, they build on existing, recognisable elements.
-These elements, codes, are the building blocks that can be found in any media product.
-In this master, we shed light on these building blocks from different theoretical perspectives.
+These elements, i.e. codes, are the building blocks that can be found in any media product.
+In this master's programme, we shed light on these building blocks from different theoretical perspectives.
 And, once you understand the codes behind a media product, you can make new connections.
 This is how you arrive at new concepts that are innovative and future-oriented.

 Theory as a design tool

 The contact hours will be divided over 10 weekend sessions.
-A weekend session contains 2,5 day each: Thursday evenings 19:00 – 22:00h, Fridays and Saturdays 10:00-16:00h.
+Each weekend session consists of 2,5 days: Thursday evenings from 19:00 – 22:00h; Fridays and Saturdays from 10:00-16:00h.